willyrabbits/upTaskGraphQL/README.md

 # Fullstack React Native: Apollo server & GraphQL

-`this project will have the app realted to it... https://github.com/willyrabbits/upTaskNative`
+`this project have the app realted to it... https://github.com/willyrabbits/upTaskNative`